 Q: What do we do at check-in, for walk-in care?

 A: If you have already completed your child's registration online (see above), your first check-in will take about 5 minutes.
-We will ask you for a bit of information about your child's stay with us, and we'll collect payment.
+We will ask you for a bit of information related to your child's care routines and we'll collect payment.

 Q: 'Oh no, I'm running late and can't pick up my child when I thought I would, are there late fees?'

-A: Should you arrive after a 5 minute grace period, you will be charged a "Late Pick-up" fee of $1.00 per minute, based on your quoted pick-up time.
-For example, picking up 15 minutes past your stated pick-up time will incur a $10.00 charge at check out.
-"Full Day" rates include up to 9 hours of care, with applicable late pick-up fees incurred past your stated pick-up time.
-Please plan your pick-up times with traffic and weather in mind; even if you paid the full day rate and only used care for 8 hours, but pick up late, you are still subject to this fee.
-Also, children may only be checked-in up to 5 minutes before a reservation is to start.
-These rules are in place because we must maintain specific staff to child ratios, late pick-ups and early drop-offs means we would be unable to check-in the next family until you pick up so we can maintain ratios, or that all staff are not in place yet.
+Children may only be checked-in up to 5 minutes before a reservation is to start.
+These rules are in place because we must maintain specific staff to child ratios, late pick-ups and early drop-offs means we would be unable to check-in the next family until you pick up so we can maintain ratios, or for early drop-offs, all scheduled staff may not be in place yet.

 A: Hour Kids includes breakfast and afternoon snack in the price of care for all children present during these times.
 We will allow children to finish eating if they are sent in with a parent provided meal during a non-scheduled meal/snack time.